-The aggregate amounts recognised during the reporting period relating to key management personnel and their related parties were as follows:
+The aggregate amounts recognised during the reporting period relating to key management personnel ("KMP") and their related parties were as follows:

-КМР Transaction Ref Year to 31 December 2015 18 months to 31 December 2014 Mr Anthony Kiernan Corporate Advisory Fees (i) - 2,500 Mr Bryn Jones Consulting Fees (ii) 18,000 -
+KMP Transaction Ref 2016 2015 Mr Anthony Kiernan Corporate Advisory Fees (i) - - Mr Bryn Jones Consulting Fees (ii) 122,250 18,000

-(i) The Company used the corporate advisory services of Mr Kiernan during the course of the reporting period.
-No fees were charged by Mr Kiernan during the reporting period.

-(ii) Mr Jones was paid consulting fees for services performed in his role as Managing Director, through a related party (Inception Consulting Engineers Pty Ltd). \$8,063 was outstanding to Inception Consulting Engineers Pty Ltd at 31 December 2015 for services performed by Mr Jones.
+- (i) The Company used the corporate advisory services of Mr Kiernan during the course of the reporting period.
+No fees were charged by Mr Kiernan during the reporting period. - (ii) Mr Jones was paid consulting fees for services performed in his role as Managing Director, through a related party (Inception Consulting Engineers Pty Ltd). \$10,500 (2015: \$8,063) was outstanding to Inception Consulting Engineers Pty Ltd at 31 December 2016 for services performed by Mr Jones.